 - You stake your SLP tokens (when you join an LP you receive SLP tokens in return; they represent your share in the pool).

-Step 1.
 Choosing a Liquidity Pool

-All of these platforms offer simple and intuitive UI for purchasing cryptocurrency.
 Since we will be working with SushiSwap, which is based on Ethereum, purchasing at least some ETH is required (we will be using that to pay for transaction fees).
 The rest of your purchase should involve the assets that represent the liquidity pool (pools) that you’ve chosen to join.

 For example, if you are going to be joining the SUSHI-ETH liquidity pool, you need to purchase dollar-equivalent values in both SUSHI and ETH (and some additional ETH for transaction fees).

 Follow this guide to install and set up MetaMask, and to learn your way around the extension.
 One you feel comfortable, send your cryptocurrency to your MetaMask account.

 At this point, you have set up the stage and are ready to invest in a SushiSwap liquidity pool.
 So open app.sushi.com and find the LP you chose to join on the Yield page.
 Then click Add Liquidity.
 To illustrate the process we will use the DAI-ETH pool as the crux of our example.

 The first thing you need to do is to click the Connect to a wallet button at the top right (you need to log in to your MetaMask vault beforehand), then click Connect below the MetaMask option.
 A confirmation window will appear that will ask you for permission — on behalf of SushiSwap — to view the addresses in your MetaMask vault.
 Click the Connect button.